joeehis1/hello-world/readme.md

 I'm adding this line to test the end of line feature

-Steps for working on github are now being followed
+Steps for working on github are now being followed Making another edit just to solidify the fetch and merge command in git